SaifOmran/Obsidian/Git & Github/Git.md

 ```Git
 	git add
 ```
-- here the file is tracked and there is a SHA-1 key is created for it and it is in the staging area file and also in the repo file (.git).
+- here the file is tracked and there is a SHA-1 key is created for it, and it is in the staging area file and also in the repo file (.git).
 - we still also don't have the first snapshot or first version of the file, to make the first snapshot or version we use
  ```Git
 	 git commit
 ```
 ---
 ### File states
-1- untracked: you just created the file but it is not staged (U).
+1- untracked: you just created the file, but it is not staged (U).
 2- tracked: it is staged and can also be committed once before.
 	tracked file can have 2 stats:
 			1-Unmodified